 Maps may be consulted in the reading room located in the Latin American Library office.
 Request slips for our map collection are available in the LAL office.
 Please be prepared with the title of the map, date, and call number.

-To search the map collection please use the searchable PDF document, Maps: Holdings.
+To search the map collection please use the searchable PDF document, on our website.